cgalmenartest/node/INSTALL.md

      npm install

-#### Copy the backend module configuration files

-From the root of the midas directory:

-     cd config/settings
-     for file in *.ex.js; do cp "$file" "${file/ex./}"; done

-#### Copy the client configuration files

-From the root of the midas directory:

-     cd assets/js/backbone/config/
-     cp login.ex.json login.json

 #### Optional: Edit the configuration files

 It is not necessary to edit any config files to run the demo locally.
 You may optionally edit the config files that you made copies of above, or the front-end configuration (from the root directory):